 Ritsuko: A loving daughter's final request — mother, let's end it together.
 (Pushes a button on her PDA, but nothing happens) It's not working?
 Why?!
 (Red NEGATIVE blinking next to Casper) Casper betrayed me?
 Mother, how could you choose your lover over me?!

 For a little more explanation: the three sides are Naoko the scientist, Naoko the mother, and Naoko the woman.
 Casper represented the woman.
-Naoko was Gendo's lover.
+Naoko once was Gendo's lover and so was Ritsuko.

 Sharon Apple from Macross Plus.
 Designed as an artificial idol singer, the project was originally a complete flop and only seemed convincingly sentient with a human to interface with her.
-However, after an illegal fix-up that involved her human "pilot's" personality being copied into her, she immediately went insane, brainwashed everybody on Earth, and tried to go after the man her human component was in love with.
+However, after an illegal fix-up that involved her human "pilot" Myung Fan-Lone's personality being copied into her, she immediately went insane, brainwashed everybody on Earth, and tried to go after the man Myung was in love with: Isamu Dyson, The Hero.
 While a fitting example, Sharon Apple tends to skirt around the edges of this trope in that she was made a true A.I. by the installation of a processor chip that is actually banned from use.
 The reason it is banned?
 Because it 100% of the time results in an A.I. with an uncontrollable self-preservation instinct.
 She didn't so much go rogue as behave exactly how she should have once said chip was installed.
-The mistake was her idiot manager installing the thing in the first place.
+The mistake was her manager installing the thing in the first place.

 The Al-Zard system from Future GPX Cyber Formula SAGA was designed as an advanced navigation system for a race car, but its true purpose is to control the driver like a puppet, while the computer makes its own judgement and decides the best route for the driver.